This library guide is a starting point for research in the field of adult education. Here you will find information about and online access to:

 Scholars identified by M. Ed. professors as important Voices in Adult Education is a key feature of this guide.
 Explore pages dedicated to Malcolm S. Knowles, Stephen Brookfield, Rosemary Cafferella, Sharan Merriam, and Edward Thorndike.
 Choose a name from the drop-down menu and review selected resoruces including books, eBooks, journal articles, and internet resources.

 Navigate this guide using the tabs located at the top of the page; several include drop-down menu options with additional information.
 Select a tab to review page contents and use the arrow to locate corresponding topics.
 Throughout the guide, infographics and handouts provided; download, print, and save them for future reference.
 Resources are updated frequently, take time to bookmark this M.Ed.
 Adult Education guide for later use.
-Ashland University Library guides are available online, 24/7.
+Archer Library guides are available online, 24/7.